-You can get a cramp at any time, so it’s recommended to know what to do when you get one.
+You can get a cramp at any time, so it’s recommended to know what to do when you have one.
 Essentially, you need to know how to be prepared for the situation.

-- Activate all muscle groups, especially those in the specific area that you’re working out.
+- Activate all muscle groups, especially those in the specific area that you’ll work out.

 - Hydrate yourself before, during and after the activity.

 - If you eat, do it at least 2 hours before exercising.

 There are many ways to mitigate involuntary muscle contractions.
 Let’s show you some of the easiest and most practical ways.

 This is one of the most common ways to treat a cramp.
 It’s easy to do and, above all, it provides great benefits.